klaytn/klaytn-docs/docs/bapp/sdk/caver-js/api-references/caver.klay.KIP7.md

 | amount | Number | The amount of tokens the spender allows to use on behalf of the owner. |
 | sendParam | Object | (optional) An object with defined parameters for sending a transaction. |

-The sendParam object must contain the following:
+The sendParam object can contain the following:

 | Name | Type | Description |
 | --- | --- | --- |